-Drug use tied to fatal car crashesJune 23rd, 2011 in Health
+Drug use tied to fatal car crashesJune 23, 2011 in Medicine & Health / Health

 It's well known that drunk driving can have fatal consequences, but a new study suggests that alcohol is not the only drug thats a danger on the road.